ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 Configuring Scale and GPUs
 ==========================
-Increasing the scale of a Ray Train training run is simple and can often be done in a few lines of code.
+Increasing the scale of a Ray Train training run is simple and can be done in a few lines of code.

-The main interface for configuring scale is the :class:`~ray.train.ScalingConfig`.
-Specifically, this configuration sets the number of training workers and the resources they should use.
+The main interface for this is the :class:`~ray.train.ScalingConfig`, which configures the number of workers and the resources they should use.

-A *worker* here refers to a *training worker*.
-Technically, it's a :ref:`Ray Actor <actor-key-concept>` that runs your training function.
+In this guide, a *worker* refers to a Ray Train distributed training worker, which is a :ref:`Ray Actor <actor-key-concept>` that runs your training function.

 Increasing the number of workers
 --------------------------------